zalando-stups/planb-cassandra/README.rst

     $ zaws re $ACCOUNT  # for longer updates run `zaws login -r` in background
     $ piu re -O $ODDHOST $ODDHOST  # for longer updates add `-t 180` or bigger
-    $ ./planb.py update --cluster-name mycluster \
+    $ ./planb.py update \
-        --docker-image registry.opensource.zalan.do/stups/planb-cassandra-3.0:cd-69 \
         --region eu-central-1 \
         --odd-host $ODDHOST \
+        --cluster-name mycluster \
+        --docker-image registry.opensource.zalan.do/stups/planb-cassandra-3.0:cd-69 \
         --sns-topic planb-cassandra-system-event \
         --sns-email test@example.com

 Available options for update:

 ===================  ========================================================
---cluster-name       The name of your cluster (required) --odd-host           The Odd host in the region of your VPC (required) --region             The region where the update should be applied (required) --force-termination  Disable termination protection for the duration of update --no-prompt          Don't prompt before updating every node.
+--region             The region where the update should be applied (required) --odd-host           The Odd host in the region of your VPC (required) --cluster-name       The name of your cluster (required) --filters            Additional AWS resource filters (in JSON format) --force-termination  Disable termination protection for the duration of update --no-prompt          Don't prompt before updating every node.
 --docker-image       The full specified name of the Docker image